steffenskov/Dapper.DDD.Repository/README.md

 ## Upcoming features:

-- Repository for aggregates, like e.g. an Order entity with an IList\<OrderLine\> property containing all the orderlines for the order.
+- Repository for aggregates, like e.g. an Order aggregate with an IList\<OrderLine\> property containing all the orderlines for the order.
 The idea is you can just call any CRUD method on the repository with an aggregate, and it'll figure out foreign keys etc. for you to ensure everything is inserted/updated/deleted/retrieved in the proper order.
-Kind of like what Entity Framework does, just better :-P
+Kind of like what Aggregate Framework does, just better :-P
 - Built-in caching with automatic cache invalidation

 ## Namespaces: